 It thus makes sense to adopt compostable packaging as a positive branding strategy to appeal to youngsters.
 If your business is into e-commerce or a product and service that targets youngsters, zero waste strategy is a great way to impress your brand upon your audience.

 Top e-commerce fashion brands are fully invested in zero waste strategy

 With fast fashion taking the world by storm, industry watchers and environmental observers have raised alarm about increasing solid waste.
 Thankfully, many top fashion houses have adopted a zero waste strategy.

 For instance, our customer Stella McCartney now uses our compostable packaging solutions.
 The fashion brand is already vegetarian, and strictly does not use fur, leather, skin or feather.
-It only was natural for Stella McCartney to commit to move away from industrial cast film packaging towards an environmentally friendly TIPA compostable retail packaging.
+It only was natural for Stella McCartney to commit to moving away from industrial cast film packaging towards environmentally friendly packaging.

 New York-based Mara Hoffman is yet another fashion house that adopted our sustainable packaging for clothing.
 Dana Davis, the Director of Design and Production for the fashion label, explains in this interview that she initially sought out recyclable poly bags.
 However, TIPA’s compostable bags proved to be more sustainable and business-friendly in the long term.

 Here are some tips to becoming a zero-waste e-commerce company